Employment Opportunities

 Send an email to [email protected] that follows the guidelines below:

-1. Use APPLICATION FOR SENIOR SWC INSTRUCTOR as your subject.
+1. Use APPLICATION FOR SWC INSTRUCTOR as your subject.

-3. Confirm that you can commit to attending every class date listed in the job description.
+3. Confirm that you can commit to teaching on every class date listed in the job description.